Skparab1/skparab1.github.io/README.md

     - will be renames to /home subpage when i finish it
   - go
     - working on a url shortener in html
     - likely will be much faster than my old one (which used p5js)
+  - main

 -------------------------------------------- dont go below this line stuff is not organized --------------------------------------------